MatthiasKainer/contracts4components/readme.md

 This might not have been exactly what a control like this looks like - but the important part of this test is that we don't want to specify HOW the HTML looks like, but what BEHAVIOUR we expect from it.

+If you want to receive a React component, run the definition against the `testForReact` function.

 ## Provider

+### DOM

 All the provider has to do is link this up with their component.